How to Get a New Car Title in Maine

 While a title establishes vehicle ownership, a car registration certificate allows drivers to legally operate a vehicle on public roads.
 As part of the vehicle registration process, motorists must pay registration taxes and fees, including excise taxes (or municipal tax).

-Prior to applying for an auto registration certificate and the license plates that come with it, vehicle owners must visit a local municipal office to pay excise tax on the new or used vehicle.
+Prior to applying for an auto registration certificate and the license plates that come with it, vehicle owners must visit a local municipal office to pay an excise tax on the new or used vehicle.
 Drivers who need to get car registration documents on a brand-new vehicle must submit a copy of the manufacturer’s suggested retail price (MSRP) sticker.

 What is the difference between a car title and a vehicle registration in Maine?